admw3455/Chinese-hanzi-stroke-order-dictionary/README.md

 Everything is coming from makemeahanzi on github, including svg-drawings, dictionary and so on.
 Please follow their license.

 Download complete.tar.gz, extract and open index.html in any browser.
 All files are local so it works offline.
 A list of all simplified characters are shown with links to respective stroke order.
+Stroke counts are made from number of strokes in svgs.
 At the bottom of index.html are links to other forms of indexing, for example pinyin.

 The file test.tar.gz contains the files used to create the website.
 It is a big mess.